okjon/jekyll-theme-chirpy/_posts/2020-10-31-The-cloud-and-the-promise.md

 date: 2020-10-31
 author: Jon
 categories: [Prayer]
-description: A prayer before proposing to her
+description: A prayer just before proposing to her while in the middle of depression
 permalink: the-cloud-and-the-promise

 ---